nivogo/ext-goodAcceptence/README.md

 NEXT_PUBLIC_API_BASE: The REST API endpoint (already hardcoded in firestore.js, but can be externalized).
 Authentication
 The app uses Basic Authentication.
 Credentials are stored in localStorage as basicAuth after login.
-Ensure the API supports PUT requests with id: -1 and paad_id: -1 for session refresh.
+Ensure the API supports PUT requests with id: -1 and to_sap_location_id: -1 for session refresh.

 Usage